HIDDEN THREATS: UNDERSTANDING FENTANYL MISUSE AND TOXICITY

 The Pattern of Fentanyl Misuse

-Fentanyl may be inadvertently injected if it has been used to adulterate heroin, but there are other ways to misuse fentanyl that are specific to the drug that clinicians should know about.16 Perhaps the most important of these is the misuse of fentanyl patches.
-Patients may apply multiple patches, and if an opioid overdose is suspected, a complete examination of the patient’s skin should be done.17 Reported ways of misuse also include inhalation of pyrolyzed transdermal devices, insertion of device rectally, and drinking water in which the transdermal device was steeped like a tea bag.18-20
+is the misuse of fentanyl patches.
+Patients may apply multiple patches, and if an opioid overdose is suspected, a complete examination of the patient’s skin should be done.20 Reported ways of misuse also include heating and inhaling the vapors of transdermal patches, rectal insertion of a transdermal patch, and drinking water in which the transdermal patch was steeped like a tea bag.21-24

-Variations in skin thickness and degree of keratinization can alter Fentanyl’s systemic bioavailability and account for interindividual variability in transdermal fentanyl absorption.29,30 If applied to broken skin, blood fentanyl concentrations can rise 5-fold.
-An increase in skin temperature enhances the absorption of transdermal fentanyl, and a 3° Celsius body temperature increase can raise the peak fentanyl blood concentrations by 25%.2 Case reports of sources raising ambient temperatures such as hot tubs or heating blankets may lead to a fentanyl overdose.2 The potential for toxicity is also raised when an overlay to hold a non-sticking transdermal device is applied to the patch and may be associated with altered fentanyl absorption.2
+Variations in skin thickness and degree of keratinization can alter Fentanyl’s systemic bioavailability and account for individual variability in transdermal fentanyl absorption.33-35 If applied to broken skin, blood fentanyl concentrations can rise 5-fold.32 An increase in skin temperature enhances the absorption of transdermal fentanyl, and a 3° Celsius body temperature increase can raise the peak fentanyl blood concentrations by 25%.32 Case reports suggest sources raising ambient temperatures may lead to a fentanyl overdose.
+Sources that may raise the skin's temperature include fever, hot tubs, heating blankets, sunbathing, and engaging in heavy exercise.32-36

 Pediatric Exposure to Fentanyl